 Tim is the first friend I made as an adult.
 He is the Will to my Grace, the Rupert Everett to my Madonna and the Harry Potter to my Hermione Granger.
 Our friendship is full of adventure, conversation, laughter and an ever constant show of reciprocal support.

 You know how Oprah says to only hang out with people who bring you up, people who are not jealous of you, people who can remind you of who you are and only want the best for you?
 Check, check, check and check.
 Tim is all that and a bag of chips (maybe dark chocolate chips from France mind you, never anything as pedestrian as a potato chip).

 I know it can be taxing to be my closest friend.
 As an artist, I am constantly electrified with a surge of ideas and creativity that I have to figure out what to do with.
 Friends of artists have to patiently listen and participate in our madness.
 Tim has been that friend for me again and again.
 Tim has actively listened to me read everything I have ever written.
 He has looked at and studied just about every painting I have ever painted.
 He helped me launch my art career, negotiate contracts, fillet fish, find apartments, resolve life’s great dilemmas and rearrange furniture.
 If that wasn’t enough, the dude has rescued me on more occasions than I can count.
 I can’t think of anything I can’t ask him.
 I can’t think of anything I wouldn’t do for him and I can’t imagine what my life would be like without him.
 I have no idea if I hold up my side of the bargain equally as well, but just knowing Tim makes me want to be the best friend I can possibly be.

-*If you enjoyed this blog, let me know in the comments section.
+*If you enjoyed this blog, let me via email firstname.lastname@example.org.
 Please share with your BFF.
 Thank you for reading. xoxo LL